David Charvet

 David Franck Charvet ([david ʃaʁve]; born 15 May 1972) is a French singer, actor, model, and television personality.

 Early life

 Charvet was born and raised in Lyon, France, the son of Christiane Charvet Haddad and businessman Paul Guez, founder of the Sasson brand of jeans in the 1980s.
 He was raised in a Jewish household.

 He won a green card through the Morrison visa lottery in the early 1990s.
 In 1999, he left acting to pursue a music career.
-Until recently, Charvet lived in his native France, where he toured (among other parts of Europe) as a singer.

 Acting career

 Charvet caught his big break in 1992 on the American television program Baywatch as Matt Brody.
 He remained on Baywatch for three full seasons until 1995.
 He appeared as Craig Field on Melrose Place from 1996–98.
 Between 1995–99, he appeared in Seduced and Betrayed, Derby, Angel Flight Down, and Meet Prince Charming.
 He left acting in 1999 to concentrate on his musical career.